gianni-rosato/svt-av1-psy/Docs/PSY-Development.md

 sudo cp SvtAv1EncApp /usr/local/bin
 ```

-That's it!
-You're all set.
-If you'd like to build with Dolby Vision support, you can do so by adding `--enable-libdovi` to the build script's args.
-This assumes you have libdovi installed on your system already, which is a separate process related to [`dovi_tool`](https://github.com/quietvoid/dovi_tool/blob/main/dolby_vision/README.md#libdovi-c-api).

-Now you are all set!
+Now, you are all set!
 You can encode with the `SvtAv1EncApp` binary.
+Happy encoding!

 #### CMake

+0. Ensure you have the necessary dependencies for this process, which may include:
+    - Git
+    - CMake 3.23 or newer
+    - Yasm 1.2.0 or newer
+    - GCC or Clang (preferably Clang)

 1. Clone the repository & create a build directory: